rydmike/rydmike.github.io/blog_flutter_linting.md

 ## Which Lint Package Should I Use?

 If I want to use a package, which lint package should I use?
-Answering this question recently got a lot easier.
+Answering this question got a lot easier with Flutter 2.5.
 First, both the package [Effective Dart](https://pub.dev/packages/effective_dart) and [Pedantic](https://pub.dev/packages/pedantic) have been deprecated.
 For a new project I do not recommend them anymore.
 Pedantic was from Google mostly for internal use.
 Despite its name, it was not very strict nor pedantic,